mdtuhinislam/AppointmentManagementAPI/README.md

 Update the connection string in appsettings.json to point to your SQL Server instance.

 Apply migrations to set up the database schema:
+**Select AppointmentManagementAPI.Infrastructure project to the console manager and run command "update-database"**

 bash
 Copy code